 In 1960 as a college senior I helped organize a demonstration against a Woolworth store in my college town of Saratoga Springs, NY.
 Ultimately, after some intervening years in which I raised funds for organizing in the South and hosted the Freedom Singers in Berkeley where I was a grad student, this led to me joining the SNCC staff in March of 1964.
-I went to Atlanta and worked with Dinky Romilly to build support among northern students and groups for SNCC's work in the South.
-During the summer of 1964 I worked in the SNCC national office in Greenwood and then returned to Atlanta in fall '64 where I remained until fall 1965.
+Jim Forman recruited me to come to Atlanta where I worked with Dinky Romilly to build support and raise money from northern students and community groups to fund SNCC's work in the South.
+During the summer of 1964 (Mississippi Summer) I worked in the SNCC national office in Greenwood and then returned to Atlanta in fall '64 where I remained until fall 1965.
 Then I traveled doing federal programs and worked in the Washington SNCC office.
 For the most part I worked behind the lines to support the front line assault on the segregated South.
-To be continued.....